vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 training, the two established methods for making a network more robust.
 The second part asks what is missing from that toolkit once the property we care about is an arbitrary logical specification rather than an $\epsilon$-ball, and describes the property-driven framework that Vehicle is built to support.
+It closes with the experiment the whole chapter has been building towards: the network from the first part, trained for ten more epochs with the specification in its objective, and verified after every one of them.

 # Part I --- Training for robustness with standard machine learning